Kalmat/Simple-Joystick-Mapper/README.md

 # Simple Joystick Mapper
-This script will help to map the buttons, axes and triggers of (hopefully almost) any controller.
+This script will help to map the buttons, d-pads, axes and triggers of (hopefully almost) any controller.
+It is not very sophisticated, but it is extremely simple and easy to use.
+Aimed to be used within arcade systems and similar situations.

-It is built with PyGame and PyQt, so it can be used as a stand-alone tool or embedded in your own code (just like any other QMainWindow)
+It is built with PyGame and PyQt, so it can be used as a stand-alone tool or embedded in your own code (just like any other QMainWindow).

 Some useful features included in this tool:
 - Choose controller (if several connected)